 Georgina Wilkinson, 42, was diagnosed with a Suprasellar Meningioma in September 2016.
-With no symptoms prior to diagnosis, Georgina is still coming to terms with the loss of who she used to be and the life she used to lead.
+He had no symptoms prior to her diagnosis.
+Four years on, Georgina is still coming to terms with the loss of who she used to be and the life she used to lead.

 How did you find out about your diagnosis?